What is the 'residency requirement'?

 Do I need to be in my country of citizenship when I apply for IEC?

-No, you don’t need to be in your country of citizenship at the time you apply.
-You can apply from anywhere in the world.
-You only need to provide your mailing or permanent address in that country or territory.
+No, you don’t have to be in your home country to apply—you can apply from anywhere.
+You just need to give a mailing or permanent address in that country.

-If your application is refused with the reason that you do not reside in your citizenship country, you can contact IRCC to request a re-evaluation and include a printout of the official info to support your request.
+If your application is refused because you don’t live in your home country, but you included a mailing address from your home country, you can ask IRCC to recheck your application and provide a printout of official information to support your request.

 Quote from IRCC to support your claim: